theluqmn/dating/README.md

 ## features

-> [!NOTE]
-> this project is a work in progress

 - easy to use command line interface
 - change the present date to aid with your calculations
+- get days since a specific date
+- get the date before/after an amount of days

 ## how to use

-i am tired of explaining this.
+i am tired of explaining this. its a simple CLI-based thing guys come on - its self explanatory.

 ## how this works